joemoose/dungeoneers.d20/docs/equipment.md

 ## Constraints

-Constraints are detrimental conditions your character endures, such as *Wounded* or *Faitigued*.
+Constraints are detrimental conditions your character endures, such as *Wounded* or *Fatigued*.
 Constraints can result from injuries in combat, failed attribute saves, baleful spells, or events in the narrative.

 Each constraint must be placed in an **inventory slot**.
 You can have multiple copies of the same constraint.